 & 16) in the promised Holy Spirit.
 However, I must “wait for it” but not in

-the same way they did.
 The Holy Spirit has been given, but I must “wait” in the

 sense of seeking the baptism and filling of the Holy Spirit in prayer and in